mlab-upenn/gokart-autoware.universe/gokart/README.md

 ```

 ### 2. Install environment dependencies using the provided Ansible script.
-Enter `Y` when asked whether to install NVIDIA or Cuda drivers
+Enter `Y` when asked to install NVIDIA or Cuda drivers

 ```
 ./setup-dev-env.sh